 Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, argument structure, syntactic functions, non-nominative subjects, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, diachronic construction grammar, as well as syntactic and semantic reconstruction.

-During Jóhanna's career, she has authored two research monographs and coauthored one reference grammar: Case in Icelandic: A Synchronic, Diachronic and Comparative Approach (2001), Productivity: Evidence from Case and Argument Structure in Icelandic (2008), and Nordiska – Våra språk förr och nu [Scandinavian – Our Languages Now and Earlier] (1997).
+During Jóhanna's career, she has authored three research monographs and coauthored one reference grammar: Case in Icelandic: A Synchronic, Diachronic and Comparative Approach (2001), Productivity: Evidence from Case and Argument Structure in Icelandic (2008), Oblique Subjects in Germanic: Their Status, History and Reconstruction (2023), and Nordiska – Våra språk förr och nu [Scandinavian – Our Languages Now and Earlier] (1997).

 Jóhanna is a founding co-editor of the Journal of Historical Linguistics and a founding series editor of Brill’s Studies in Historical Linguistics.
 She has published in several linguistics journals, including Language, Journal of Linguistics, Linguistics, Nordic Journal of Linguistics, Cognitive Linguistics, Constructions and Frames, Studies in Language, Functions of Language, Morphology, Lingua, STUF: Language Typology and Universals, Diachronica, Transactions of the Philological Society, Language Dynamics and Change, Folia Linguistica Historica, Poznan Studies in Contemporary Linguistics, NOWELE: North-Western Language Evolution, Journal of Indo-European Studies, Journal of Greek Linguistics, Indogermanische Forschungen and Historische Sprachforschung.